LukeWinikates/japanese-accent/README.md

     (would probably soft delete any words in this case)

 ## Feature Backlog
+* [ ] drag-drop recordings onto study items
+* [ ] pull category list into an unexported component
+* [ ] try syncing markdown file to json, and load that json file as the category/page definition

 * Scaffold the UI
     * [ ] navigation 'drawer'
         * [ ] user-defined 'topics' with optional groupings